 Note: Selected transactions are chosen for illustrative purposes given their magnitude and are not exhaustive of all daily transactions.
-"Revenues" is synonymous with federal deposits.
 Numbers may not add due to rounding.
 Note that scale may change from slide to slide.

 Note: Selected transactions are chosen for illustrative purposes given their magnitude and are not exhaustive of all daily transactions.
-"Revenues" is synonymous with federal deposits.
 Numbers may not add due to rounding.
 Note that scale may change from slide to slide.

 Note: Selected transactions are chosen for illustrative purposes given their magnitude and are not exhaustive of all daily transactions.
-"Revenues" is synonymous with federal deposits.
 Numbers may not add due to rounding.
 Note that scale may change from slide to slide.

 Note: Selected transactions are chosen for illustrative purposes given their magnitude and are not exhaustive of all daily transactions.
-"Revenues" is synonymous with federal deposits.
 Numbers may not add due to rounding.
 Note that scale may change from slide to slide.

 Daily Inflow Scale Daily Outflow

 \$100 b \$50 b \$98 billion in spending: Medicare: \$49 billion Interest on Public Debt: \$12 billion Veterans Benefits: \$12 billion Military Pay & Retirement: \$10 billion Supplemental Security Income: \$5 billion

-\$13 billion in revenues \$0 b
+\$18 billion in revenues \$0 b

 Note: Selected transactions are chosen for illustrative purposes given their magnitude and are not exhaustive of all daily transactions.
-"Revenues" is synonymous with federal deposits.
 Numbers may not add due to rounding.
 Note that scale may change from slide to slide.